What is Inheritance Tax?

 - Nil Rate Band 0 – £325,000

 - Residence Nil Rate Band

 A Residence Nil Rate Band is an additional threshold which is applied when a residence is passed to a direct descendant such as an individual’s children (including adopted, foster or stepchildren) or grandchildren.
-From the 6th April 2020, the Resident Nil Rate band is the lower of the value of the deceased share of the residence and £175,000.
+The Resident Nil Rate band is the lower of the value of the deceased share of the residence and £175,000.

 The additional threshold operates in addition to the normal nil rate band and is only available on death.
 To qualify for the additional exemption, the property must have been the deceased’s private residence at some point during their ownership.

 A married couple could therefore have up to £1,000,000 of nil rate band.

 If more than 10% of the estate is given to charity, the 40% tax rate is reduced to 36%.

 Deaths within 7 years, PET (Potentially Exempt Transfers) and gifts